dieterdreist/OpenGeographyRegions/README.md

 Note that you have to escape special characters in json (e.g. names).
 You can use for quick adhoc conversions `echo -n "your strange näme" | jq -Rsa .`
 #### Properties
 Stick to this property ordering to avoid unnecessary history cluttering (the script is ensuring the correct order).
+Do not add additional properties without discussion.
+Major importance is on the wikidata item link, as the idea is to pull names in different languages from wikidata and not store them here.
 * name
 * featureclass
 * scalerank *(not sure this is needed, might be removed in a following version)*